decoy/blog/source/_posts/2018-06-18-react-redux.md

 }
 ```

-> I'm using JSX in these examples.
+> **Note:**  I'm using JSX in these examples.
 It's a layer on top of your javascript that lets you write HTML-like code elements that are compiled into regular javascript.
 I recommend reading [the JSX intro](https://reactjs.org/docs/introducing-jsx.html) for more information.
 (It also wreaks havoc on my current code highlighter.)

 Components can contain other components, creating a component 'tree'.
 In this way, it's just like HTML, where an HTML element can contain other elements.